openjax/security/otp/README.md

-# OpenJAX Classic Security OTP
+# OpenJAX Standard Security OTP

 **Simple API to create and validate _One Time Password_ strings, such as [GAuth][gauth]**